 A pre-tax profit margin of more than 50% is an indicator of profitability (the ratio of pre-tax profit to gross revenue) in certain jurisdictions.
 Under normal circumstances, business profitability rarely exceeds 30-40%, even for highly profitable industries.
 Figures above 50% indicate that extremely high profits are being declared at the subsidiary level for relatively low sales.
 Such cases may signal the existence of profit centres (e.g. licensing or financial centres) where the group shifts revenues while leaving costs in other jurisdictions.

-The share of profits taxed at a rate below 15% represents the proportion of the group's total profits attributable to countries with an effective tax rate of 15% or less.
+The share of profits taxed with ETR below 15% represents the proportion of the group's total profits attributable to countries with an effective tax rate of 15% or less.
 This aggregate measure across the corporation reflects the extent to which it uses tax-advantaged jurisdictions.
-If a significant portion of a company's global profits are taxed at very low rates, this indicates systematic tax planning to reduce taxes.
-The above indicators were calculated for each corporate group and for each country in which it operates based on CbCR data.
+If a significant portion of a company's global profits is taxed at very low rates, this indicates systematic tax planning to reduce taxes.
+The above indicators were calculated for entities and each jurisdiction based on CbCR data.
 For the analysis, statistical methods of descriptive analytics were employed, including the identification of extreme values and a comparison of the distribution of indicators between groups of countries (investment hubs versus other countries).
 Additionally, a case study approach was used for individual companies that demonstrate the most pronounced signs of profit shifting.
 The results were also compared with external sources (in particular, official OECD data and academic research) to assess the validity and consistency of the patterns.